TylerAuer/nfl-clientside/README.md

 2. **_JSON_** - <https://feeds.nfl.com/feeds-rs/scores.json>

-   This feed is in real-time as games are progressing.
-I used a [Python script](https://github.com/TylerAuer/nfl-clientside/blob/master/api_downloader.py) to downloads APIs on two different Sundays.
+   This feed updates in real-time (or at least live with my DirecTV streaming) as games are progressing.
+I used a [Python script](https://github.com/TylerAuer/nfl-clientside/blob/master/api_downloader.py) to download APIs on two different Sundays to better understand the structure of the JSON data.
 You might use [them](https://github.com/TylerAuer/nfl-clientside/tree/master/APIs) to help since the NFL has no documentation for this API.

    One important detail is that the games have a few different states: